johnjackoleary/cfi-commonplace-book/Filed/4 Types of MEL's.md

 3. Airline MEL approved by [[FAA]].
 Must be accompanied by FAA [[LOA]].
 4. Kinds of Operations ([[KOEL]]) (Day/Night [[VFR]], Day Night [[IFR]])

+#todo :: confirm these all actually count as MEL's

 #fia